Automated Code Review: Some Processes You Can Automate

 Class is heavily dependent on other classes’ signals that you are breaking the single responsibility principle.
 Codegrip on analysis displays such type of Code Smells, which can also be sorted under filters.
 It shows detailed messages for class or method errors and the number of lines that need amendments, ensuring that developers do not compromise with code quality.

 In the code review process, especially tool-based, developers tend to make amendments in the code once the whole code is reviewed and comments or discussions are made.
 We all know that in a competitive software world, time and money constraints do not give us enough moments to complete all our tasks, and a compromise is needed.
 But the settlement should be such that it creates the least harm to the software and adds negligibly to the technical debt of the code.

 For this compromise, we need two parameters for each error – the severity and the time to resolve the error, both of which are subjective from developer to developer.
 But CodeGrip does that using its data from numerous projects by many developers.

 Once the errors are analyzed, it lists them down according to severity.
 It also mentions the estimated time to resolve those errors.
 A reviewer or developer can determine which error needs to be addressed first using both parameters so that they get the most out of the code review process, if not all.

 Now you can get started with automating your code review process.

 Sign Up with Codegrip and get started for Free!

 Automating code review is a necessity to increase productivity and efficiency while developing software.
 Hence a shift from a manual process to an automated process is needed.
-Some out of many automated processes are mentioned above.
-Developers can use tools to make the code review process more automated according to their needs.
-CodeGrip, a free to try an automated code review tool achieves this automation effortlessly.
+Some of many automated processes are mentioned above.
+Developers can use tools to automate the code review process according to their needs.
+Codegrip, a free-to-try automated code review tool, achieves this automation effortlessly.